LiskArchive/lisk-sdk-examples/workshop/README.md

 This means that we will be only modifying the sender (freelancer) his account.

 ### Exploring Invoice Transaction
 First of all, navigate in your terminal to the `./transactions` folder.
-Run `npm install` to again install the required dependencies as we see the `/transactions` folder as a separate module.
+Run `npm install` to again install the required dependencies as we treat the `/transactions` folder as a separate module.

 Now, let's get technical.
 Open the file at `./transactions/invoice_transaction.js`.
 For this transaction, most code is ready so we can learn how to write a custom transaction.
 After this, we'll be writing the payment transaction ourselves.

 ### Extending BaseTransaction
 The next thing to notice, we are extending the `InvoiceTransaction` from the [BaseTransaction class](https://github.com/LiskHQ/lisk-sdk/blob/development/elements/lisk-transactions/src/base_transaction.ts).
+This gives us the ability to write logic for `prepare`, `validateAsset`, `TYPE`, `FEE`, `applyAsset`, and `undoAsset`.

+Let's explore the different functions and their implementations in the `invoice_transaction.js` file.

 #### Getter for TYPE
 Static function that returns {number}.